Save Money on Groceries in 2026: 12 Proven Strategies

 The problem: Traditional grocery store points — Kroger fuel points, Safeway rewards, loyalty program currencies — exist on the retailer's servers.
 The retailer controls the rules, the exchange rates, and the expiration dates.
 They can devalue points overnight, cap redemptions, or shut down the program entirely.

 The impact: You're not earning savings.
 You're earning promises.
-Over $200 billion in loyalty points sit idle globally each year because they expire before they're used or because the redemption process is designed to be difficult.
+According to research from Bond Brand Loyalty, over $200 billion in loyalty points sit idle globally each year because they expire before they're used or because the redemption process is designed to be difficult.

 The fix: Choose at least one reward layer that gives you assets you actually own — not store credit that lives on someone else's system.